Akatsuki Blitzkampf: Development

 On March 26, 2019, it was revealed on Subtle Style's blog that Akatsuki Blitzkampf Ausf.
-Achse will be ported to Microsoft Windows, but got delayed due to the emergence of COVID-19 pandemic, leaving the announcement of the release date is remain unknown.
-Following the announcement of Akatsuki EN-Eins' Kaiden from Akatsuki Blitzkampf Discord e-mailed Subtle in regard for the possibility of Ausf.
-Achse being released on Steam, due to the current modern worldwide gaming scenario in the PC community.
-Ten years after the release of NESICAxLive arcade port, just as the COVID-19 pandemic progressively decrease, EN-Eins Perfektewelt receives true finalized version under the tentative update title EN-Eins Perfektewelt Anastasis.
-The crowdfunding for the development of Anastasis started on April 26, 2022, until June 5, 2022.
-Additionally, the crowdfunding is backed by a charity tournament of original EN-Eins Perfektewelt at Gamecenter Will on May 29, 2022.
-At the end of June 5, 2022, two unknown brand new characters will not be included in EN-Eins Perfektewelt Anastasis, due to their inclusion does not meet the funding's stretch goal by the time the funding ends.
-On July 18, 2022, Subtle Style and Ko-Hatsu revealed through the latter's Ci-En e-mail account that they chose NESICAxLive as the primary arcade port for EN-Eins Perfektewelt Anastasis in response to the decrease of arcades and the arcade cabinets' manufacturers, would affect the arcade centers and industries' current finances.
-At the same date, Ko-Hatsu confirms that the current development on July is at 70%, originally planned to be released in December 2022 before the end of the year.
+Achse would be ported to Microsoft Windows, though it was subsequently delayed due to the emergence of the COVID-19 pandemic, leaving the release date unknown.
+Subtle Style has since been asked about a possible Steam release.

+Ten years after the release of its NESICAxLive arcade port, just as the COVID-19 pandemic progressively decrease of Japanese arcade marketing, EN-Eins Perfektewelt received a finalized version under the title EN-Eins Perfektewelt Anastasis.
+The crowdfunding for the development of Anastasis ran from April 26, 2022, until June 5, 2022.
+Additionally, the crowdfunding was supported by a charity tournament of original EN-Eins Perfektewelt at Gamecenter on May 29, 2022.
+On July 18, 2022, Subtle Style and Ko-Hatsu revealed through the latter's Ci-En e-mail account that they chose NESICAxLive as the primary arcade platform for EN-Eins Perfektewelt Anastasis in response to the decrease of arcades and arcade cabinet manufacturers.
+At the same date, Ko-Hatsu confirmed that the current development on July is at 70%, planning, at the time, to be released in December 2022.
 However, the release date have been delayed to around 2023, due to last month’s climate, and ongoing COVID-19 pandemic.